llfbandit/record/record/README.md

 No external dependencies:

 - On Android, AudioRecord is used.
-- On iOS, AVAudioRecorder is used.
+- On iOS and macOS, AVCaptureSession is used.
-- On macOS, AVCaptureSession is used.
+- On Windows, MediaFoundation is used.
 - On web, well... your browser!

 External dependencies:
-- On Windows and linux, encoding is provided by [fmedia](https://stsaz.github.io/fmedia/).
-- On linux, fmedia must be installed separately.
+- On linux, encoding is provided by [fmedia](https://stsaz.github.io/fmedia/), fmedia must be installed separately.

 ## Options
-- bit rate (where applicable)
+- bit rate
 - sampling rate
 - encoder
 - Number of channels